 The Clinical Neuropsychology Fellowship Program is designed to fulfill the Nebraska state psychology licensure requirements and to ensure that trainees are prepared for future board certification in clinical neuropsychology.
 By the completion of the 24-month residency, fellows will be expected to be proficient in conducting neuropsychological assessments with a wide variety of patient populations, including conducting clinical interviews, selecting and administering neuropsychological test batteries appropriate to the referral question and population, and conducting feedback sessions to explain results to patients and family members.
 General knowledge of neurological and psychiatric disorders and associated neuropsychological assessment patterns is expected by completion of the training program, with administration of a practice written examination and mock fact-finding oral examination similar to those used for ABPP board certification at the completion of the program.
-The resident is also expected to pass the EPPP by the completion of the 24-month residency.
+The fellow is also expected to pass the EPPP by the completion of the 24-month fellowship.
 Professional practice evaluations are completed and reviewed with trainees every six months.
 Any identified training needs are incorporated into subsequent rotations.

 About Nebraska Medicine

 Nebraska Medicine is the primary teaching partner for the University of Nebraska Medical Center.
 Nebraska Medicine includes two highly respected hospitals, Nebraska Medicine (main Omaha campus) and Nebraska Medicine—Bellevue campus, as well as approximately 40 specialty and primary care clinics in Omaha and the surrounding areas.
 We have an international reputation for solid organ and bone marrow transplantation services and we are a leader in oncology, cardiology and neurology services.
 Nebraska Medicine employs more than 8,000 employees and has a medical staff of more than 1,000 students each year.
-Nebraska Medicine has more than 350 medical and surgical fellows and trains and educates approximately 1,000 students each year.
+Nebraska Medicine has more than 350 medical and surgical fellows and trains, and educates approximately 1,000 students each year.
 U.S. News and World Report named Nebraska Medicine as one of the nation's best hospitals in eight medical specialties including neurology and neurosurgery.
 Read more about the Best Hospitals rankings.
 For more information about the medical center and hospital milestones please visit About Us page or review hospital publications.

 Omaha is a vibrant, attractive city that provides all the amenities of a much larger metropolitan area and yet is family oriented and friendly.
 Omaha offers ample arts, entertainment, sports and leisure activities, including outstanding entertainment venues, parks, hiking and cycling trails, and shopping and dining experiences.
 Forbes ranked Omaha #1 on the list of America's Most Affordable Cities.
 For more information about where to live, eat and play, visit our About Omaha page.